-Age: 50 Director Since: 2022

-Committee Memberships: Audit Other Public Directorships: None
+Age: 51 Director Since: 2022 Committee Memberships: Audit Other Public Directorships: Zevra Therapeutics, Inc.

 Mr. McFarlane has served as a member of our Board since April 2022.
-Mr. McFarlane previously served as the Chief Executive Officer and a member of the board of directors of Adamas Pharmaceuticals, Inc. between September 2019 and November 2021, when Adamas was acquired by Supernus Pharmaceuticals, Inc. From August 2016 to May 2019, Mr. McFarlane served as the Chief Operating Officer of Retrophin, Inc., now known as Travere Therapeutics, Inc., where he was responsible for overseeing the operations of Retrophin.
+Since September 2023, Mr. McFarlane has served as President and Chief Executive Officer of Zevra Therapeutics, Inc. (NASDAQ: ZRVA), a clinical stage rare disease therapeutics company, where he also sits on the board of directors.
+Previously, Mr. McFarlane provided consulting services for biotechnology, pharmaceutical, and financial services companies between November 2021 and September 2023.
+Mr. McFarlane served as the Chief Executive Officer and a member of the board of directors of Adamas Pharmaceuticals, Inc. from September 2019 until its acquisition by Supernus Pharmaceuticals, Inc in November 2021.
+From May 2019 to September 2019, Mr. McFarlane provided consulting services for biotechnology, pharmaceutical, and financial services companies.
+From August 2016 to May 2019, Mr. McFarlane served as the Chief Operating Officer of Retrophin, Inc., now known as Travere Therapeutics, Inc., where he was responsible for overseeing the operations of Retrophin.
 From 2011 to 2016 Mr. McFarlane served as Vice President of UCB, Inc. ("UCB").
 He served as Vice President and General Manager of UCB's U.S. Immunology Business Unit and as Vice President for the Global Bone Business Unit in collaboration with Amgen Inc. Prior to his positions at UCB, Mr. McFarlane held positions of increasing responsibility with Genzyme Corporation ("Genzyme") and Sangstat Medical Corporation prior to its acquisition by Genzyme.
 Mr. McFarlane served as an officer and enlisted soldier in the United States Army Reserves and received his B.S. and M.S. in Nursing from the University of Florida.

-Skills & Qualifications: We believe that Mr. McFarlane's over 20 years of global biopharmaceutical and life sciences experience provide him with the qualifications and skills to serve as a director.
+Skills & Qualifications: We believe that Mr. McFarlane's over 20 years of global biopharmaceutical experience and his service on the board of directors of public and privately held companies in our industry provide him with the qualifications and skills to serve as a director.